Last updated: 2023-07-08

 - Do not ask for teleports from staff.

-- Do not use malicious client mods or hacks.
+- Do not use harmful client mods, hacks, or items.

 - Do not excessively argue, swear, or use caps in public.

-- Do not reveal any personally identifiable information.
+- Do not reveal any personally identifiable information about others.

 - Speak English when having conversations in public chat.

 We welcome players from around the world and value everyone’s experiences and backgrounds.
 To facilitate conversation between everyone, please use English in public chat, including local channels.
 You are welcome to use other languages in private messages.

 - Be courteous when making requests to staff or conductors.